muasiq/grit/exampleSite/content/english/blog/post-3.md

 ---
-title: "screens with built in Present and Dismiss animations."
+title: screens with built in Present and Dismiss animations.
-date: 2020-04-18T10:07:21+06:00
+date: 2020-04-18T10:07:21.000+06:00
-# post image
-image: "images/blog/post-3.jpg"
+image: images/blog/post-3.jpg
-# post type (regular/featured)
-type: "regular"
+type: regular
-# meta description
-description: "This is meta description"
+description: This is meta description
-# post draft
-draft: false

 ---
 #### Heading example

 Here is example of hedings.
 You can use this heading by following markdownify rules.
 For example: use `#` for heading 1 and use `######` for heading 6.